How-To of Jewish-Palestinian Dialogue

 Resist Not Evil

-Face to face (by Libby & Len Traubman, The Jordan Times) NEW
+Face to face (by Libby & Len Traubman, The Jordan Times)

 Framework For A Public Peace Process: Steps Toward a Peaceful Israeli-Palestinian Relationship